blitzblade/buycoins_api/README.md

   If you don't have a [GitHub](https://github.com) account already you can create one [here](https://github.com/join).
   Follow instructions [here](https://git-scm.com/downloads) to install the latest version of Git for

+* [Postgres](https://www.postgresql.org/): You can grab the latest version of postgres by downloading it directly on the website.

 ## Project Setup

 First things first, Clone this repository on your computer with the following command: `git clone https://github.com/blitzblade/buycoins_api.git`